 University of California, Los Angeles (UCLA)

-Catherine Juillard, MD, MPH
+Catherine J. Juillard, MD, MPH

 Dr. Juillard is a trauma surgeon and founding co-Director of PASE-UCLA, which aims to improve access for quality surgical care in LMICs.
 She has over 13 years of experience leading research studies in Cameroon and Sub-Saharan Africa (SSA), which focus on improving access for quality trauma care, including serving as MPI with Dr. Chichom for NIH-funded projects on mHealth and trauma QI.
-She and Dr. Chichom have had a research partnership in Cameroon since 2008, with a successful track record of collaborative project execution, trainee mentoring (both US and SSA), funding, and publication.
-Dr. Juillard has mentored over 40 trainees, of which 15 are LMIC trainees who have had successful publications, including first-author publications, in peer-reviewed journals under Dr. Juillard’s mentorship.
-Research interests: Trauma (Quality Improvement) and Injury.

-Gill Cryer, MD PhD FACS
+Gill Cryer, MD, PhD, FACS

 Dr. Cryer is a Professor of Surgery and the immediate past Chief of Trauma and Acute Care Surgery at UCLA.
 He is a past president of the American Association for the Surgery of Trauma and a past member of the Executive Committee of the ACS-COT, where he served as Chair of the Performance Improvement and Patient Safety Committee and the Trauma Quality Improvement Project (TQIP).
-His research interests include shock and resuscitation, multiple organ failure, management of the unstable trauma patient, trauma systems, and trauma quality improvement.
-He has mentored over 20 post-graduate trainees, many of them surgical residents who have spent two or more years under his direct mentorship, and several international trainees.
-Dr. Cryer brings deep expertise in trauma systems and trauma QI to the STREaM mentorship faculty.
-Research interests: Trauma (Quality Improvement) and Injury.

-Areti Tillou, MD MSEd FACS
+Areti Tillou, MD

-Marcia McGory Russell, MD FACS
+Marcia McGory Russell, MD

-Melinda Maggard-Gibbons, MD MSHS FACS
+Melinda Gibbons, MD

 Dr. Gibbons is a Professor of Surgery in the UCLA Department of Surgery with an adjunct appointment at RAND Health and helped found the Center for Surgical Outcomes and Quality at UCLA.
 Her research interests include assessing and improving quality of surgical care, disparities in care, patient navigation, survivorship, and appropriateness of surgical treatment.
 She serves as mentor for the National Clinician Scholars Program and is currently funded by the NIH.
-Dr. Gibbons brings nationally-recognized quality improvement methodology expertise and a strong track record of mentorship to the STREaM faculty.
-Research interests: Quality Improvement, Health Services Research.

 David Elashoff, PhD